 Anyone can call themselves a bookkeeper, but someone who pursues certification can prove they know their business.
 The risk of a certified professional making a serious mistake is far lower than with non-certified individuals.

 The most widely accepted bookkeeping certifications are CPB (certified public bookkeeper) from the National Association of Certified Public Bookkeepers (NACPB) and CB (certified bookkeeper), issued by the American Institute of Professional Bookkeepers (AIPB).
-Both certifications require passing a four-part test and verification of education and experience.
+Both certifications require successfully completing a certified bookkeeper online training program, passing a four-part test, and verification of education and experience.

 Bookkeepers can also acquire certification from bookkeeping software companies like QuickBooks®, which offers ProAdvisor certification for those who attain proficiency with the software.
 Certification is available for QuickBooks® Online, QuickBooks® Online Advanced, QuickBooks® Desktop, QuickBooks® Desktop Enterprise, and QuickBooks® Online Payroll.